visgl/deck.gl-community/docs/CONTRIBUTING.md

 - `yarn` - also make sure you run `yarn` to update `yarn.lock` after making changes depdencies in any `package.json` files.
 For security reasons, GitHub CI will reject your PR if your `yarn.lock` file is out of date with your `package.json` files.

 After running these commands just commit and push your PR again and it will likely run green.

+Remark: When you run the above commands, make sure you are using the right versions of yarn and node.
+See the instructions for using volta in the [setup](#setup) section above.
+If you e.g. use an older version of yarn, your lock files etc will not match what CI expect.

 ## Publishing new versions